top of page

 When the plants reach about six inches tall, it's time for harvesting.
 Cut the onion tops at a diagonal just above where they meet with the soil, leaving some of the white base intact so that new shoots can continue to grow.

-Use them in stir-fries or salads, blend them into soups or dips, or grill whole green onions for an extra touch of flavor on skewers or kebabs.
+Use them in stir-fries or salads, blend them into soups or dips, or grill whole green onions for extra flavor on skewers or kebabs.

 4. Pest problems and solutions for green onion plants

 Green onion plants can also attract their fair share of pests.
-Potential pests include aphids and onion thrips, both of which can be controlled by using Neem oil or releasing beneficial insects such as ladybugs.
-Dish soap, water or horticultural oils are also effective at eliminating aphids.
+Watch out for pesky critters like aphids and onion thrips!
+You can keep them in check by using Neem oil or releasing helpful bugs like live ladybugs.
+Don't forget that dish soap, water, or organic horticultural oils also work well to get rid of aphids.

-To further discourage pests, it's important to keep the gardening area clean and remove any damaged or diseased plants immediately.
+To further discourage pests, cleaning the gardening area and removing any damaged or diseased plants immediately is essential.

 The most important thing is to monitor your crop and inspect it regularly for signs of pest infestation.
-If you catch the problem early enough, you can often eliminate it entirely without resorting to chemical treatments.
+If you catch the problem early enough, you can often eliminate it without chemical treatments.

 FAQS